-The Director of Budget and Finance reviews the project status and revenue before any issuance of debt.
+The Chief Financial Officer reviews the project status and revenue before any issuance of debt.
 Any modifications to a project and/or the total debt to be issued based upon this review is required to be approved by the County Commissioners either for an increase or decrease in total borrowing amount or for a change in the total borrowing source.